auth0/docs/articles/connections/social/devkeys.md

 The Auth0 developer keys are to be used for testing purposes so there are a few caveats you need to be aware of when using them.
 These may cause your application to behave differently - or some functionality to not work at all - depending on whether you use your own Client ID and Client Secret, or whether you use the Auth0 developer keys.

-When using the Auth0 developer keys, the authentication flow for the various Identity Providers could display Auth0's name, logo and information to your users.
-When you register your own application you have the opportunity to use your own logo and other application information.
+When using the Auth0 developer keys, the authentication flow for the various Identity Providers will at times display Auth0's name, logo and information to your users.
+When you register your own application, you have the opportunity to use your own logo and other application information instead.

 ![Consent Screen](/media/articles/connections/social/devkeys/login-screen.png)